You Have 7 Days. Here Is How to Use Them.

 What to Do

-15 minutes: Skim your notes on the 3 to 5 Florida-specific rules that appear on every exam:
+15 minutes: Skim your notes on the 3 to 5 Florida-specific rules that show up often:

 15 minutes: Review the cumulative day count table for proration (Jan 31, Feb 59, Mar 90, Apr 120, May 151, Jun 181, Jul 212, Aug 243, Sep 273, Oct 304, Nov 334, Dec 365).
 You can write this on the dry-erase board at the testing center before starting the exam.
 Memorize it tonight.